Skip to content

 pattern reqHeaders://x-proxy=Whistle # Set request headers

-pattern statusCode://404 # Modify the status code
+pattern statusCode://404 # Modify status code

-pattern file://({"ec":0}) # Respond to the request with inline content (the value enclosed in parentheses: `{"ec":0}`)
+pattern file://({"ec":0}) # Respond with inline content (value inside parentheses: `{"ec":0}`)

 txt